2024 Solar Incentives Guide for Loma Linda, CA - Tax Credits & Rebates

 What are the environmental benefits of switching to solar?

-The order that incentives will be applied in could vary depending on which incentives you receive but usually yes, you can receive multiple types of incentives for your solar project.
-Get in touch with your solar installer or a local tax professional to confirm you are claiming all the incentives you qualify for and applying them in the correct order.
+The order in which incentives are applied might vary depending on which incentives you receive but in most cases yes, you can receive multiple types of incentives for your solar project.
+Speak to your solar installer or a local tax professional to be sure you are claiming all the incentives you qualify for and applying them in the correct order.

 Can I use solar and another type of renewable energy in combination to power my home?